Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 In the UK there are three tiers, with an additional highest tier for continental systems:

 * Tier 3: Local single institution supercomputers aimed towards researchers at one institution.
 At the University of Southampton we have the Iridis HPC cluster.
 * Tier 2: Layer of HPC clusters that sit above the Tier 3, or University systems, and are larger or more specialised than most University systems.
-These are facilities that fill the gap between tier 3 and tier 1 facilities, and are an EPSRC initiative.
+These are facilities that fill the gap between tier 3 and tier 1 facilities.
 * Tier 1: Nationally leading HPC clusters.
 * Tier 0: European facilities with petaflop systems, and the best across a continent.
 The Partnership for Advanced Computing in Europe (PRACE) provides access to the 8 Tier-0 systems in Europe.